femboyfin/dbdideas/killer_powers/12_clown.md

 - Increased carrying capacity to **8 Bottles** *(was 6)*
   - Buff to maintain current strength level through the two nerfs below.
 - Increased Reloading time to **3 seconds** *(was 2.5)*
-  - Reverts the change from [9.1.0](https://deadbydaylight.wiki.gg/wiki/Kenneth_Chase_alias_Jeffrey_Hawk#Patch_9.1.0), encouraging more thoughtful reloads and more active bottle management, enabling the survivor to leave the current loop during a reload if the clown runs out of his now-increased 8 bottles.
+  - Reverts the change from [9.1.0](<https://deadbydaylight.wiki.gg/wiki/Kenneth_Chase_alias_Jeffrey_Hawk#Patch_9.1.0:~:text=Buff:%20further%20reduced%20the%20Reloading%20time%20from%203%20seconds%20to%202.5%20seconds.>), encouraging more thoughtful reloads and more active bottle management, enabling the survivor to leave the current loop during a reload if the clown runs out of his now-increased 8 bottles.
 - Decreased Movement speed while Reloading to **1.5 m/s** *(was 2.3)*
-  - Reverts the change past the pre-[9.1.0](https://deadbydaylight.wiki.gg/wiki/Kenneth_Chase_alias_Jeffrey_Hawk#Patch_9.1.0) values, where it was increased from 1.61 m/s to 2.3.
+  - Reverts the value past the pre-[9.1.0](<https://deadbydaylight.wiki.gg/wiki/Kenneth_Chase_alias_Jeffrey_Hawk#Patch_9.1.0:~:text=Buff:%20increased%20his%20Movement%20speed%20while%20Reloading%20from%201.61%20m/s%20to%202.3%20m/s.>) values, where it was increased from 1.61 m/s to 2.3.
 This once again punishes reloading to accommodate for the additional two bottles the clown is given.

 ### AFFLICTION: TONIC